Are you not receiving your full compensation for hours worked in your paycheck? Are you tracking your hours?...

 - Professionals who set their own hours, such as outside sales professionals

-Free Louisiana Overtime Lawsuit Consultations
+Louisiana Overtime Lawsuit Consultations

 A two-year statute of limitations means that Louisiana employees who feel they have been illegally denied overtime pay are eligible to recover back pay for up to two years prior to the date upon which they file an overtime lawsuit claim.
 Overtime laws in Louisiana can be complex and it is a good idea for individuals wishing to pursue back pay for overtime wages to retain the counsel of an experienced employment lawyer to make sure they recover the full compensation to which they are entitled.
-To learn more about how we can help you pursue the full pay you deserve, contact the overtime pay lawyers at Phillips Dayes Law Firm to schedule an overtime pay lawsuit consultation at no cost to you.
+To learn more about how we can help you pursue the full pay you deserve, contact the overtime pay lawyers at Phillips Dayes Law Firm to schedule an overtime pay lawsuit consultation.